 where the coefficients are

-One can show that the integral solution preserves the asymptotic limits of the radiative transfer equation \cite{li2020unified}.
-Especially, in the optically thick regime, the integral solution converges to the second order asymptotic expansion \eqref{eq_expansion1},
+It can be shown that the integral solution preserves the asymptotic limits of the radiative transfer equation \cite{li2020unified}.
+More specifically, in the optically thick regime, the integral solution converges to the second order asymptotic expansion \eqref{eq_expansion1},

-which implies a diffusion system.
-The integral solution is essential in the construction of UGKP and UGKWP method.
-Both the numerical flux and the closure photon distribution are constructed based on the integral solution.
-In the following section, we will present the detailed formulation of the implicit UGKP method and a implicit UGKWP method on a general mesh.
+which gives the diffusion closure of the radiant intensity.
+The integral solution is essential in the construction of the IUGKWP methods.
+Both the multiscale flux of the radiant energy and the closure of the photon distribution function is constructed based on the integral solution.
+In the following section, we will present the detailed formulation of the implicit UGKWP method.